-Awbury was originally the summer home of the Cope family.
+Awbury was originally the summer estate of the Cope family.
 Henry Cope, a Quaker shipping merchant, purchased Awbury in 1852 and named the estate after the village, Avebury, England, from which his family originally emigrated.
-Awbury soon became a year-round home for members of the extended Cope family.
+Awbury soon became a year-round home for members of the extended Cope-Haines family.
 Various Victorian and Colonial Revival houses were built between 1860 and the 1920’s, forming a unique cultural landscape.
-Except for the Francis Cope House (1860), the Arboretum headquarters, all of these are privately owned.
+Except for the Francis Cope House (1860) which serves as the Arboretum headquarters, and the Carriage House, all of these are currently privately owned.

-Today Awbury Arboretum is an extraordinary 55 acres of green space in the historic Germantown section of Philadelphia, and is the largest remaining island of open space in this part of the city.
+Today Awbury Arboretum is an extraordinary 56 acres of greenspace in the historic Germantown section of Philadelphia, and is the largest remaining island of open space in this part of the city.

-The Arboretum’s grounds include open meadows, ponds, woods, and lawns.
+The Arboretum’s grounds include 40 acres of open meadows, ponds, woods, and lawns.
 Thousands of trees, many of them more than a century old, give visitors a chance to become acquainted with over 200 species, including a champion size River Birch (Betula nigra).
 Wildlife includes a variety of birds, squirrels, chipmunks, frogs, opossums, and rabbits.
 The other 16 acres on The Farm at Awbury comprise agricultural land containing farm plots, a community garden, beehives, an orchard, a goat paddock, a chicken coop, and a variety of gardens.

 The Gay Gilpin Johnson Memorial In-House Archives & Collections